JimProuty/MoreSAPIVoices/README.md

 Notice that the Ichiro voice is also a OneCore voice, but it is not by default installed in the SAPI registry tree.

-``MoreSAPIVoices`` does not look at the Voice path to decide which voices to uninstall for that very reason: some standard SAPI voices are implemented with OneCore.
+``MoreSAPIVoices`` does not look at the ``VoicePath`` value to decide which voices to uninstall for that very reason: some standard SAPI voices are implemented with OneCore.
 That is why the presence of the added ``MoreSAPIVoices`` key is used to decide which registry entries to remove during uninstall.

 ### Why Are There Now Two Voices with the same name?